defn-podcast/defn.github.io/about.md

 ---

 # Who
-A podcast show featuring Vijay Kiran and Ray McDermott.
+A podcast show produced and hosted by Vijay Kiran and Ray McDermott.

 # Where
 We live in Holland and Belgium respectively and are enthusiastic Clojure programmers.